vpenso/scripts/docs/tools/ssh/certs/README.md

-## SSH Certificates
+## OpenSSH Certificates

-_Does not use the more common X.509 certificates used in SSL_
+> SSH certificates allow one SSH key to sign another SSH key, resulting in
+> an “SSH certificate”.

-OpenSSH certificates are an extension build using public keys.
+OpenSSH certificates are an extension build using public keys:

+* Introduced in OpenSSH 5.4 (released 2010-03-08)
+* Does not use PEM, X.509 ASN.1 (as in SSL)

-The Certificate Authority (CA) is a special trusted party holding own public-private key-pairs.
+The OpenSSH Certificate Authority (CA) is a special trusted party holding own public-private key-pairs.

 * Alleviates the need to distribute SSH public keys
+* An OpenSSH CA is a regular private key
 * Not used for authentication, only to sign SSH certificates
 * Signs user keys with capabilities and expiration date
 * Signs host keys for a domain